ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 RECENT CHANGES
 --------------
 View full change log at https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log

+Release 2.1.8
+Fix enrol_lmb_plugin->get_config to meet E_STRICT requirements.
+Fixed flaw in logic for dropping users from crosslists (and when crosslists are removed) (CONTRIB-3913).

 Release 2.1.7
 Significant performance increase when processing on large site.
 Added indexes to common columns.